Eclogue 4: Synopsis

-Both lines 11 and 13–14 reference Gaius Asinius Pollio's leadership, but line 11 refers to his consulship at the time of the poem's writing, whereas lines 13–14 seem to reference a time when Pollio will "still be alive and prominent in the State when the child is well-grown" and when the Golden Age will have arrived.
+Both lines 11 and 13–14 mention Gaius Asinius Pollio's leadership, but line 11 refers to his consulship at the time of the poem's writing, whereas lines 13–14 seem to refer to a time when Pollio will "still be alive and prominent in the State when the child is well-grown" and when the Golden Age will have arrived.
 Lines 15–17 reveal that the child will become divine and eventually rule over the world.
 Lines 18–45 provide coverage of the boy's growth.
 At first, the child, in the cradle, will be allowed to enjoy munuscula, or little gifts.
 Importantly, the boy will grow skilled in reading, learning of the deeds of both heroes and his father.
 At this point in his life, the Golden Age will not have arrived in full; there will still be both sailing and walled towns, and thus, still war.
 Jenny Strauss Clay noted that the poem implies that the whole Heroic Age will have to be replayed; a new band of Argonauts will travel the seas, and a new Trojan War will occur.
 Given time, the need for sailing will dissipate.
 Then, the ground will grow more fertile: grapes will grow from brambles, oak trees will produce honey, corn will emerge from the ground by itself, poisonous plants and animals will disappear, and useful animals will be improved.
 Only when the need for agriculture ends will the Golden Age begin.

 Lines 53–57 feature the image of a singing poet, which is reminiscent of how the eclogue began.
 The poet himself will compete in a rustic environment against Orpheus and Linus, and Pan will be the judge.
 Virgil's reference to Linus in this section symbolizes "the symbiosis of Hesiodic song culture and erudite, 'bookish' poetics of the so-called Alexandrian poets", resulting in a "uniquely Virgilian pastoral aesthetic."
 Once the Golden Age will have arrived, the need for arms and soldiers will be obviated, and the competitive drive that—in the past—had fueled war will now fuel "harmless [poetic] competition for rustic prizes."
-Lines 60–61 address the birth of the supposed savior, featuring the poet speaking directly to the child; he urges the baby to smile at his mother, since she had just borne him.
-Lines 60–63 have proven throughout the ages to be a "fascinating problem", and there is no clear consensus as to what exactly they mean.
-Nisbet claims that the final line is most likely a reference to a story about Hercules, who dined with Jupiter and took Juventas as his wife, although he noted it could also be a reference to a general Roman nursery saying.
+In lines 60–63 Virgil addresses the child directly, urging him to smile at his mother, who has endured a long pregnancy.
+The final lines have proven throughout the ages to be a "fascinating problem", and there is no clear consensus as to what exactly they mean.
+Nisbet claims that the final line ("neither a god is worthy of his table, nor a goddess of his bed") is most likely a reference to a story about Hercules, who dined with Jupiter and took Juventas as his wife, although he noted it could also be a reference to a general Roman nursery saying.